jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Subalgebras, ideals, and quotients.md

 ### Quotient Lie algebras

-Of course, the reason we care about ideals of Lie algebras is that, [[Abstract Algebra I --- math-171/notes/Ideals and quotients#_proposition, definition _ quotient rings are rings|just like with rings]], the corresponding quotients are Lie algebras if and only if the subalgebra we quotient by is an ideal.
+Of course, the reason we care about ideals of Lie algebras is that, [[Abstract algebra --- math-171/notes/Ideals and quotients#_proposition, definition _ quotient rings are rings|just like with rings]], the corresponding quotients are Lie algebras if and only if the subalgebra we quotient by is an ideal.

 ##### _definition:_ quotient algebra